lxlgarnett/image-similarity-checker/README.md

 -   `--highfreq-factor`: Factor used to scale the image before applying the DCT.
 Higher values include more high-frequency components.
 Must be at least 1.
 (Default: `4`)
 -   `--extensions`: Space-separated list of file extensions to include (e.g., `.jpg .png`).
 Defaults to common image formats (`.jpg`, `.jpeg`, `.png`, `.bmp`, `.gif`, `.webp`, `.tiff`, `.tif`).
 -   `--show-unique`: Include a section listing images that did not meet the similarity threshold.
 -   `--output`: Optional path to save the similarity report to a file while also printing to the console.
+Parent directories are created automatically when needed, and the path must refer to a file (not a directory).
 -   `--exclude`: One or more directories to skip when searching for images.
 Paths can be absolute or relative to the target directory.

 Example with custom hash parameters: